hamMUSings/BrowserShack/README.md

 <ins>Space Weather</ins>

 This is a more detailed custom visutalization of data from hamqsl.com.
 All metrics outside of HF Conditions as provided by hamqsl.com are included.
 It refreshes every hour by default and is updated via a docker container in BrowserShack.
+For more detailed information visit my [github for the docker container.](https://github.com/hamMUSings/hfcondsgraph-plotly)

 ![BrowserShack spaceweather example image.](documantation_images/space_weather.png)